-Through the communication process, people individually and organizations collectively shape their relationships, articulating three dimensions: symbols (the set of elements used to represent a reality such as words, expressions, sounds, gestures, images), messages (the set of symbols articulated in a specific body such as text, picture, speech) and meanings (the representation intent derived from the articulation of symbols and messages) (Schneider & Barbera, 2014).
-In this way, communication entails a profound negotiation of meaning among those involved in the process.
-There is no single version of reality, which implies no univocal sense in exchanging messages; meaning emerges from the negotiation between those exchanging messages with particular purposes (Rothwell, 2017).
-This process is influenced by the context where communications occur; this involves cultural factors, the emotional state of relationships, the understanding of codes, people's previous experiences, or content knowledge (Mcquail & Windahl, 1995).
-These fundamental aspects of human communication will be vital in understanding the development of communication in contemporary organizations.
+Through the communication process, individuals and organizations shape their relationships using symbols (sets of elements that represent a reality, such as words, expressions, sounds, gestures, and images), messages (sets of symbols articulated in specific instances, such as text, pictures, and speech), and meanings (representation intents derived from the articulation of symbols and messages) (Schneider & Barbera, 2014).
+Communication entails a profound negotiation of meaning.
+There is no single version of reality and thus no univocal sense in a message; meaning emerges from negotiation between parties who exchange messages with particular purposes (Rothwell, 2017).
+The communication process is influenced by the context in which the communication occurs, which involves cultural factors, the emotional state of relationships, and people’s understanding of codes, their previous experiences, and their content knowledge (Mcquail & Windahl, 1995).
+These fundamental aspects of human communication are vital in understanding the development of communication in contemporary organizations.

 Communication in Organizations

-Communication in organizations was closely linked to organizational models.
-The corporate perspectives of the last century considered organizations as machines.
-As such, communication only referred to the transmission of information.
-Therefore, the first communication models were focused on transmission.
-This was enough to align and sustain "the mechanism" of work (Gayeski & Majka, 1996).
+Communication in organizations has been closely linked to organizational models.
+The corporate perspectives of the 20th century considered organizations as machines and communication as means by which to transmit information.
+Therefore, the first communication models were focused on transmission that would be adequate to align and sustain the “mechanism” of work (Gayeski & Majka, 1996).

-In the middle of the last century, organizations considered communication as a transmission tool.
-Internally, it was used as a tool for coordinating the operational tasks of the workers; externally, it was focused on providing information to journalists (Argenti, 2015).
-In this framework, organizational communications emerged from the corporate need to share information and contain the demands of the environment, mainly newspapers.
-Organizations began to feel the pressure of public opinion to explain their behaviors; thus, they designed the first communicational strategies.
-At the same time, new laws were emerging in industrially developing countries that forced organizations to communicate specific actions.
-In this sense, corporate communications appeared disorderly to inform the community and journalists of the corporate reality and its activities.
+Internally, communication was seen to be used as a tool for coordinating workers’ operational tasks; externally, it was understood to enable information to be provided to journalists (Argenti, 2015).
+In this framework, organizational communications emerged from the corporate need to share information and contain the demands of the environment, particularly newspapers.
+Organizations were beginning to feel pressure from the public to explain their behaviors; in response, they designed communication strategies.
+At the same time, new laws were coming into force in industrially developing countries that obliged organizations to communicate specific actions.
+Corporate communications were therefore issued ad hoc to inform the community and journalists of the corporation’s reality and activities.

-In the early days, corporate communications were reactive activities to keep journalists from getting too close to management and not going beyond corporate walls (Myers, 2020).
-The fledgling responsive department was called the Public Relations Department.
-In some cases, also took the name Public Affairs Department.
+During this period, corporate communications were reactive measures for preventing journalists getting too close to management or breaching corporate walls (Myers, 2020).
+The fledgling department responsible for those measures was called the public relations or public affairs department.

-As communication needs reached other levels of complexity, the informative functions of communication incorporated other disciplines, creating other functions (Argenti, 1996).
-Cornelissen (2020) suggests that from the 1970s onwards, a more integrated concept of communication began to develop with the incorporation of several specialized disciplines related to internal and external communication processes.
+As communication needs reached new levels of complexity, the information functions of communication incorporated other disciplines, creating additional functions (Argenti, 1996).
+Cornelissen (2020) suggested that from the 1970s onwards, a more integrated concept of communication began to develop with the incorporation of several specialized disciplines related to internal and external communication processes.

-The fundamental difference between corporate communication and public relations is that the corporate function "focuses on the organization as a whole," intending to generate an orderly and coherent image of the organization across all key audiences (Cornelissen, 2020, p.
+The fundamental difference between corporate communication and public relations is that the corporate function “focuses on the organization as a whole,” with the aim of generating an orderly and coherent image of the organization across all key audiences (Cornelissen, 2020, p.
 32).
-This approach led many organizations to integrate independent disciplines, such as media relations, advertising, sales promotions, and product advertising, and bring them together into more integrated departments or specific work practices (LaBelle & Waldeck, 2020).
+This approach led many organizations to bring independent disciplines—such as media relations, advertising, sales promotions, and product advertising—together to form more integrated departments or specific work practices (LaBelle & Waldeck, 2020).